liberion1994/Software-Adaptive-System/README.md

 # The MOEA for Search-based Self-Adaptive Software Engine (SSASE)
-This is the repository for the MOEA BASED optimization component exploited by [Search-based Self-Adaptive Software Engine (SSASE)](https://github.com/taochen/ssase).
+This is the repository for the MOEA based optimization component exploited by [Search-based Self-Adaptive Software Engine (SSASE)](https://github.com/taochen/ssase).
 It specifically contains the tailored algorithms for the following work:

 - - - -